Shopping Cart

 Rosa Damascena Flower Water, Lavandula Angustifolia Flower Water, Chamomilla Recutita Flower Water, Hamamelis Virginiana Water, Centaurea Cyanus Flower Water, Melaleuca Alternifolia Leaf Water, Calendula Officinalis Flower Water, Citrus Aurantium Amara Flower Water, Jasminum Officinale Flower Water...

-Flower hydrosols often contain essential oils and alcohol.
+Floral hydrolates often contain essential oils and alcohol.

-Aggressive surfactants
+Aggressive Surfactants

 Menthol and related mint extracts